Winter of 1985–86 in Great Britain and Ireland: November 1985

 November 1985 was the coldest November since 1922 with an average temperature of 4.1 °C. This month also contained the second lowest November temperature recorded in the UK, -20.9 °C at Kinbrace on the 30th.
 On the previous day, the 29th, the maximum at Kinbrace was -10.5 °C which is the lowest November daily maximum temperature recorded in either the UK or Ireland.

 The winter began with a very severe frost on 14 November in parts of southeast England where -8 °C was recorded.
 By the 19th, accumulations of snow were slight, around 5 cm in most places but on the 20th, Jersey recorded a depth of 12 cm.
 It was then slightly less cold until the 27th when it turned very wintry and cold again, especially in Scotland.
 On the 27th, there was a snow depth of 12 cm in Shetland.
-Temperatures were below freezing for most places from the 27th-29th.
+Temperatures were below freezing for most places from the 27th–29th.
 On the night of the 28th/29th, -14 °C was recorded in parts of central Scotland.
 Then, late on the 30th, much warmer air spread in from the southwest leading to exceptionally mild weather.
 Overall, snow fell on up to 19 days in parts of Scotland.

 December 1985

-December 1985 was a much milder month with an average temperature of 6.3 °C which is 1.7 °C (3 °F) above the 1961-1990 average.
+December 1985 was a much milder month with an average temperature of 6.3 °C which is 1.7 °C (3 °F) above the 1961–1990 average.
 The month began exceptionally mild with Chivenor, Devon recording 17.7 °C which is the highest December temperature ever recorded in England.
-It was generally milder than average up until Christmas Day when a cold snap began that mainly effected the north.
+It was generally milder than average up until Christmas Day when a cold snap began that mainly affected the north.
 Snow showers started falling and there was a temperature of -17 °C recorded at Glenlivet on the 30th.
 Overall, much of the country was wetter than average with isolated areas in south east England, south west England and eastern Scotland recording over 200% of average rainfall.

 January 1986

-January 1986 had an average temperature of 3.6 °C which is 0.2 °C (0.4 °F) below the 1961-1990 average.
+January 1986 had an average temperature of 3.6 °C which is 0.2 °C (0.4 °F) below the 1961–1990 average.
 The month was also wetter than average with some places in Northern England recording 200% of the average January rainfall.
 On the 28th and 29th a low moved south east over Great Britain bringing snow to parts of Central England northwards.
 This then turned the wind into the east, setting up the pattern for the bitterly cold February that followed.